-On that score, we have the testimony of many a great man and woman, legions of them, over many centuries.
+On that score, we have the testimony of many men and women, legions of them, over many centuries.
 Men and women of nearly every tribe and tongue around the world profess to have had an encounter with the very Holy Spirit Dr. Craig identifies.
 This is the same Holy Spirit Paul, the Apostle, said “testifies with our spirit that we are God’s children”.

 While this testimony is not universal, as in every man and woman, it is widely attributed across the globe, spanning the length and breadth of it.
-It is an experience that defies cultural, historic and psychological limitations.
+The commonality of experience with the God of the Bible defies cultural, historic and psychological limitations.

 CS Lewis, in explaining his journey from atheism to theism to Christian faith, said that a truly universal faith would have to be one that was accessible (and I paraphrase) to the imbecile and the genius alike.
-That Christianity purports to offer this kind of accessibility to God – to imbecile and genius alike – is what we might expect from a God who desires us to know Him.
+That Christianity purports to offer this kind of accessibility to God – to the imbecile and genius alike – is what we might expect from a God who makes Himself known to us.